GeoscienceAustralia/dea-notebooks/README.md

 ## Run on the DEA Sandbox

-The **DEA Sandbox** is a free virtual environment for interacting with the notebooks and tools.
-You can use the sandbox to conduct geospatial analysis without installing anything on your computer.
-Get started with the [DEA Sandbox](https://app.sandbox.dea.ga.gov.au/).
+The **DEA Sandbox** is a free virtual environment for interacting with the notebooks and tools from your web browser.
+You can use the Sandbox to conduct geospatial analysis without installing anything on your computer.
+Learn how to [use the DEA Sandbox](https://docs.dea.ga.gov.au/guides/setup/Sandbox/sandbox/).

 <a href="https://app.sandbox.dea.ga.gov.au/"><img src="Supplementary_data/DEA_Sandbox/DEA_Sandbox_cover_page.png" width="500" alt="The cover page of the DEA Sandbox." /></a>

 ## Run on the NCI

 The National Computational Infrastructure is a supercomputer environment available to Australian researchers, academics, and other users by negotiation.
 The NCI can be used for high-performance geospatial analysis.
-Learn how to get started with the [NCI](https://docs.dea.ga.gov.au/guides/setup/NCI/README/).
+Learn how to [use the NCI](https://docs.dea.ga.gov.au/guides/setup/NCI/README/).

 <span id="contribute"></span>